 How can you know anything about literature if all you’ve done is read books?
 Erica puts her books aside and sets off to pursue the great literary critic and theorist, Jacques Simon, across Paris.
 It is 1991 and Simon is already ten years dead.
 She is armed with just one book, Simon par Simon, and the conviction that, in this autobiography, most of the subject is missing.
 She will find the elusive Simon in Paris, or at least be there to imagine who he might have been.
 Images of the missing Simon come to mind: a Simon who lived as daringly as he wrote, a lover Simon, a novelist Simon lurking behind the great critic.

 Soon she is navigating her way through the Paris of Jacques Simon.
-She dines with Derrida, she takes a lover, she discovers a Paris that is beyond the romanticised Paris of art and literature, she finds a Paris that is everyday.
-Her pursuit of the famous Simon leads her nowhere and everywhere.
-Nothing is as it seems.
-Not Jacques Simon, not the French lover, not Paris itself.
+She dines with Derrida, she takes a lover, she discovers a Paris that is beyond the romanticised Paris of art and literature, a Paris that is everyday.
+Her pursuit of the famous Simon leads her everywhere and nowhere.
+Nothing is as it seems: not Jacques Simon, not the French lover, not Paris itself.

 ✽ ✽ ✽